Non-fixation for conservative stochastic dynamics on the line: Concluding Remarks and Open Questions

 \section{Concluding Remarks and Open Questions}

 In this paper, we have shown that ARW on $\Z$ remains in active phase even starting with arbitrarily low density of particles provided the sleep rate is sufficiently small.
 In particular this implies that the critical density $\mu_c(\lambda) <1$ for small enough sleep rate $\lambda$.
 However our understanding of the process is still far from complete.
 Investigating the following seem the natural next step. \begin{enumerate} \item \textbf{What happens when $\lambda$ is large?} It is believed that for any $\lambda$ finite, $\mu_c{(\lambda)}<1$.
 However the only known results in this direction is that $\mu_c{(\lambda)}\leq 1$ for all $\lambda$ (\cite{GA10,RS12,Shellef10}) and $\mu_c{(\lambda)}=1$ for $\lambda=\infty$ \cite{CRS14}.
-Observe that, our arguments, though wasteful at many places, uses crucially that $\lambda$ can be taken to be arbitrarily small, it is not clear whether it is possible to improve upon this.
+As pointed out in Remark \ref{relation4532}, our arguments, yield an exponential relation between $\mu_c$ and $\lambda$.
+It is natural to conjecture that $\mu_c$ and $\lambda$ should be related quadratically owing to diffusive scaling of random walk.

-\item \textbf{ARW on $\Z^d$:} Does Theorem \ref{main} hold for ARW on $\Z^d$ for $d\geq 2$?
+\item \textbf{ARW on $\Z^2$:} Does Theorem \ref{main} hold for ARW on $\Z^2$?
 It is believed that the answer to this question is affirmative.
+In \cite{stauffer} the authors prove Theorem \ref{main}, in the case of all vertex transitive transient graphs which includes $\Z^{d}$ for all $d\ge 3.$

 \item \textbf{Critical density for SSM:} For the Stochastic Sandpile Model, is the critical density $\mu_c$ strictly less than one?
 As mentioned before, numerical evidence suggests an affirmative answer to this question, while the best known rigorous bound in \cite{RS12} gives $\mu_c\leq 1$.
 A strict inequality here would be a substantial progress because of the same reasons as in Remark \ref{r:more}. \end{enumerate}